cultuurnet/uitpas-beheer-angular/docs/architecture/files_app.md

  The folder _passholder_ contains all the files that deal with the passholder.
 Subfolders are used for large fractions of functionality.

 ### Special script files
 * `app.js`: The main angular module.
 Injects all other modules.
 Contains general ui-router states.
+Every module you add should be added as a dependency to this module.
 * `config.js`: Is generated during `grunt build` and filled with the configuration data from `config.dist.json` or `config.json`

 ### Scipts/utilities